fenetikm/falcon/README.md

 * **In NeoVim, the background colour of the active window is lighter that the inactive window**

-  The active window will take its colour from the terminal which is mean to be *darker* than the inactive window - check that your terminal colour is the falcon background colour e.g. load the iTerm2 colours that are included.
+  The active window will take its colour from the terminal which is meant to be *darker* than the inactive window - check that your terminal colour is the falcon background colour e.g. load the iTerm2 colours that are included.

 * **Can you please support `insert name of other editing program`**

-  This project is based around Vim / Neovim support predominantly followed secondarily by terminal support.
+  This project is predominantly based around Vim / Neovim support followed secondarily by terminal support and then lastly by terminal tools.
 Although I am not opposed to other editors (well, only vehemently!)
 MRs are welcome :)

+* **Can you please support `insert name of terminal program`**

+  Possibly - most of the additional support I have been adding in is for tools that I have discovered and I continue to use.
+Please let me know!

 ## Big Thanks